whyliuxing/reverse-engineering-journal/README.md

 * Any function that calls another function is called a non-leaf function, and all other functions are leaf functions
 * Entry point of a binary does not correspond to main.
 A program's startup code (how main is called) depends on the compiler and the platform that the binary is compiled for
 * EIP can only be changed through CALL, JMP, or RET
-* To hide strings from strings command, mix the construction of string with code.
+* To hide strings from strings command, construct the string in code.
 So instead of string being referenced from the .data section, it will be constructed in .text section.
-To do this, construct the string as an array of characters assigned to a local variable.
+To do this, initialize a string as an array of characters assigned to a local variable.
 This will result in code that moves each character onto the stack one at a time.
-To make the character harder to recognize, check out Data Encoding section from my journal
+To make the character harder to recognize, check out Data Encoding section in this journal

 ## *[HARD TO REMEMBER] x86 Instructions With Side Effects (12/24/16)*
 * IMUL reg/mem: register is multiplied with AL, AX, or EAX and the result is stored in AX, DX:AX, or EDX:EAX